- What are aquatic invasive species?

 Note: It’s illegal to bring live water creatures into Yukon waters or to transfer them among bodies of water without a permit.
 This includes live fish, uncured fish eggs, crayfish, leeches and water plants.

-Check, Drain, Clean guidelines
+Clean, Drain, Dry guidelines

-Check and remove mud, weeds and aquatic life from equipment before leaving the area
+Clean mud, weeds and aquatic life from equipment before leaving the area

 Mud and weeds can keep invasive species cool and moist, allowing them survive a long time.

 Drain water from bilges, pumps, coolers and buckets before leaving the area